swig/swig/Doc/Manual/Javascript.md

 ## Module Source Code

 The Javascript module is implemented in `Source/Modules/javascript.cxx`.
-It contains a SWIG Language class which does represents the module's entry point to the swig engine.
-It implements the `Language` interface and dispatches the code generation to a `JSEmitter` instance, `V8Emitter` or `JSCEmitter`.
+It dispatches the code generation to a `JSEmitter` instance, `V8Emitter` or `JSCEmitter`.
 Additionally there are some helpers: `Template`, for templated code generation, and `JSEmitterState`, which is used to manage state information during AST traversal.
-To find your way through this huge source file, here is a rough map:
+This is a rough map shall make it easier to find a way through this huge source file:

 ```code
 // module wide defines